Best photography website hosting: what matters the most?

 The response time (blue line) remained stable and speedy, no matter how many visitors were on the site (grey line.)
 This proves that the provider does not slow down and loads the site just as quickly as if there was only one visitor.

 SiteGround's great performance doesn’t come as a surprise when you know that it uses Google Cloud servers.
 More so, you can choose one of the 6 available server locations (the US, UK, Netherlands, Germany, Singapore, and Australia) to host your site closest to your visitors.

-Simply put, SiteGround is very reliable and fast.
+Simply put, SiteGround is a very reliable and fast professional photography website hosting provider.
 The performance, without a doubt, is of the highest quality.

 All things considered, SiteGround is a premium provider.
 But while the prices are higher than average, you get exactly what you paid for.
 The host includes many performance and security-oriented tools for a photography website looking to monetize.